Xtandi March-in Request to NIH

 On April 19, 2017, UACT and KEI sent a letter to Secretary Tom Price of the Department of Health and Human Services, and to Secretary Jim Mattis of the Department of Defense, requesting that the Trump Administration reevaluate the January 2016 Xtandi petition that the government use its rights in patents under the Bayh Dole Act (35 U.S.C. §§ 200 et seq.) for the excessively-priced, blockbuster drug enzalutamide (marketed by Astellas Pharma as Xtandi).

 January 14, 2016.
 UACT and KEI submitted a request that the US government exercise its march-in rights on Xtandi, a prostate cancer drug initially developed at UCLA with federal funding.
+A press release outlining the issue and the request is available here.

 March 21, 2016.
 A group of 11 non-profit organizations submitted a letter to the NIH in support of UACT and KEI’s petition to exercise its march-in rights to lower the price of Xtandi, a drug developed in the US, but which costs US patients more than other high-income countries.